getsentry/sentry-native/README.md

   during the build.
 - `src`: Sources of the Sentry SDK required for building.
 - `ndk`: Sources for the Android NDK JNI layer.
-- `external`: These are vendored dependencies fetched via git submodules (use `git submodules update --init --recursive` if you use a git clone rather than a release).
+- `external`: These are vendored dependencies fetched via git submodules (use `git submodule update --init --recursive` if you use a git clone rather than a release).

 ## Platform and Feature Support